Compensating for Dimensional Changes in Flexible Circuit Fabrication

 Alignment systems using software-controlled operations can use optical fiducials to detect dimensional shifts and compensate for them.
 Such fabrication machines measure these targets present on the outside corners of the panel and perform a dimensional analysis.
 Proper alignment is then a process of applying the necessary X, Y, and theta corrections.

 Fabricators often divide the panel into smaller arrays for handling dimensional changes.
 They do this usually after creating the circuit image.
 As the processing is on subsets of the panel, fabricators effectively gain some of the advantages of small panel alignment, but without compromising the cost advantages of processing a large panel.

 Fabricators typically use optical targets on smaller subset panels to compensate for stencil registration commonly.
 They also use hard tool dies to cut smaller pieces at a time from a multi-piece panel.

 Dimensional change is the primary difference between rigid and flexible circuitry, and this requires compensation.
-Even though material change in flexible circuitry is typically less than one tenth of one percent, it accumulates over a dimension of several units, and can be of a significant nature.
-For a flexible circuit, this compensation for the expected change becomes a critical part related to panelization.
+Even though the material change in flexible circuitry is typically less than one-tenth of one percent, it accumulates over a dimension of several units and can be significant.
+For a flexible circuit, this compensation for the expected change becomes a critical part related to penalization.
 This also serves to balance maximizing process efficiencies and maintaining dimensional tolerances and accuracy.